OPD and IPD Full Form: Key Differences, Treatment and Coverage

 Since patients receiving OPD treatment do not stay overnight in a hospital setting, they are at lower risk of exposure to hospital-acquired infections, which can be a significant concern for inpatients.

-Also, Read: Group Health Insurance Benefits
+Also, Read: Room Rent Limit in Health Insurance

 Benefits of IPD Treatment